uhop/stream-chain/README.md

       return x;
     }
     ```
-  * *(since 2.1.0)* If a value is an array, it is assumed an array of regular functions.
+  * *(since 2.1.0)* If a value is an array, it is assumed to be an array of regular functions.
     Their values are passed in a chain.
 All values (including `null`, `undefined`, and arrays) are allowed
     and passed without modifications.
-The last value is a subject to precessing defined above for regular functions.
+The last value is a subject to processing defined above for regular functions.
     * Empty arrays are ignored.
     * If any function returns a value produced by `Chain.final(value)` (see below), it terminates the chain using
       `value` as the final value of the chain.